-I have been obsessed with raspberry and lavender ever since I visited Greysmarsh Farm, a raspberry/lavender farm in Sequim, WA this summer.
+I am obsessed with raspberry and lavender.
+It didn’t just start with my visit to Greysmarsh Farm, a raspberry/lavender farm in Sequim, WA this summer.
+But that visit certainly helped.
 Out of all the farms I toured for my Real Food project, this is the one place where I didn’t do any interviewing or even carry along my trusty reporter’s notebook.
 All I wanted to do was just sit down and inhale deeply.
 Wouldn’t you want to do the same in this field of lavender?

-Now imagine rows upon rows upon rows of raspberries just like this one, waiting to be picked and eaten:
+Now imagine rows upon rows upon rows of raspberries just like this one, waiting for you to pick them:

 You see where I’m going with this?

-I’ll eat raspberries just about any time of the day, but one of my struggles has been trying to figure out how to incorporate lavender into cooking.
-You want to capture that flavor but you don’t want to be spitting out little buds or leaves all evening.
+I’ll eat raspberries just about any time of the day.
+But of my struggles has been trying to figure out how to incorporate lavender into cooking.
+You want to capture that flavor but you don’t want to spit out little buds or leaves all evening.
 So here’s a great trick I learned for baking desserts with lavender: You take a bunch of dried lavender buds, mix them with granulated sugar, and store the whole thing in an airtight container for 2 to 3 days.
 Shake occasionally.
 Then when you’re ready to use it, open it up, sift out the lavender buds, and you have an amazing lavender-scented sugar.
 That’s pretty much the secret to this tasty pie.

 Also, fresh raspberries are key.
-If you don’t happen to live next door to a raspberry farm (Note to self: Buy home next door to raspberry farm), just go to your freshest produce vendor and use the raspberries as soon as possible (preferably on the same day).
+If you don’t live next door to a raspberry farm (Note to self: Buy home next door to raspberry farm), go to your freshest produce vendor and use the raspberries as soon as possible.
+(Preferably on the same day.)

 In a large bowl, combine the lavender sugar and flour.
 Add the raspberries and gently stir until the flour-sugar mixture is coating the raspberries (do not over-stir).
 Pour the raspberry filling into the chilled pie crust.

-For this particular pie, I created a road/track/car/train motif for the KCRW pie contest (the theme was “Metropolis” in honor of a popular exhibit at the Los Angeles County Museum of Art) and called it Raspberry/Lavender “Traffic” Jam Pie.
+For this particular pie, I created a road/track/car/train motif for the KCRW pie contest.
+(The theme was “Metropolis” in honor of a popular exhibit at the Los Angeles County Museum of Art.)
+I called it Raspberry/Lavender “Traffic” Jam Pie.
 (Get it?
 Traffic jam?)
 Here’s a sign that it was a hit: At the end of pie day, there was not a single morsel left in the pie pan.
 I guess I’m not the only one who just can’t get enough raspberry and lavender.
 Maybe it’s time to buy that house next to a lavender farm after all.